 Pianist Michael Chertock has fashioned a successful career as an orchestral soloist, collaborating with conductors such as James Conlon, Jaime Laredo, Keith Lockhart, Erich Kunzel and Andrew Litton.
-His many orchestral appearances include solo performances with the Philadelphia Orchestra, the Orchestre Symphonique de Montréal, the Toronto Symphony, the Baltimore Symphony, the Detroit Symphony, and numerous other orchestras.
-He made his Carnegie Hall début in 1999 with the Cincinnati Pops Orchestra and in June 2005 with the Boston Pops Orchestra, he performed the world première of a work by Todd Machover, commissioned by the Boston Pops expressly for him.
-In 1994 he released on CD a collection of his original arrangements of music from movies entitled Cinematic Piano.
-Since then, he has recorded three more film discs: Palace of the Winds, Christmas at the Movies and Love at the Movies.
-Michael Chertock serves as Assistant Professor of Piano at the University of Cincinnati, College-Conservatory of Music, is principal keyboardist with the Cincinnati Symphony Orchestra, and is conductor of the Blue Ash-Montgomery Symphony.
+His many orchestral appearances include solo performances with the Philadelphia Orchestra, l’Orchestre Symphonique de Montreal, the Toronto Symphony, the Baltimore Symphony, the Detroit Symphony, and numerous other orchestras.
+He made his Carnegie Hall début in 1999 with the Cincinnati Pops Orchestra and in June 2005 with the Boston Pops Orchestra, he performed the world première of a work by Todd Machover, commissioned by the Boston Pops expressly for Mr. Chertock.
+He recently performed as pianist and conductor with the Moscow State Symphony.
+In 1994, Chertock released on CD a collection of his original arrangements of music from movies entitled Cinematic Piano.
+Since then, he has recorded three more film albums: Palace of the Winds, Christmas at the Movies and Love at the Movies, which have been praised for their lush, original arrangements and exquisite technical facility.
+In 2010, Chertock gave the world première of William Perry’s The Silent Years: Three Rhapsodies for Piano and Orchestra which he then recorded for Naxos (8.572567).
+Chertock serves as Associate Professor of Piano and Head of the Keyboard Studies Division at the University of Cincinnati, College-Conservatory of Music, is principal keyboardist with the Cincinnati Symphony Orchestra, and is conductor of the Blue Ash-Montgomery Symphony.